CanonicalLtd/maas-docs/en/manage-account.md

 Public keys residing on either [Launchpad][help.launchpad.net-accounts] or [GitHub][help.github.com-ssh] can also be added.
 Select either from the 'Source' menu and specify the key user ID.
-Press the 'Import' button to download the key to the current user's MAAS account!
+Press the 'Import' button to download the key to the current user's MAAS account.

 ![add user SSH key][img__2.2_add-user-ssh-key]